 2. Hire more Black clinicians, and contract out Black clinicians to be available on a biweekly or monthly basis until clinicians have been permanently hired.

 Summary: We commit to increasing diversity among CAPS staff.
-Mohammed Basith filled CAPS’ open psychiatry position in early June, Anthea “Anne” Kim filled the case manager position in mid-June, and Shieka Glenn will join as a postdoc in August.
+Mohammed Basith filled CAPS’ open psychiatry position in early June, Anthea “Anne” Kim filled the case manager position in mid-June, and Shieka Glenn joined as a postdoc in August.

 On March 16, CAPS shared with the BSC that it contracted with a number of community mental health providers focused on serving traditionally marginalized or underserved communities, particularly women and femmes of color who have experienced sexual assault, harassment, or violence, free of charge.